NoriSte/kentcdodds.com/content/blog/react-hooks-memorandum/index.md

 <!--
 TODO: link this post from Medium
-TODO: set the cacnonical link on Medium to point here -->
+TODO: set the canonical link on Medium, dev.to etc to point here -->

 You can read the post here or